mcpland/mock-mcp/README.md

 - `TestMockMCPServer` starts and stops the WebSocket plus MCP tooling bridge programmatically.
 - `BatchMockCollector` provides a low-level batching client used directly inside test environments.
+- `BatchMockCollector.waitForPendingRequests()` waits for the currently pending mock requests to settle (resolves when all finish, rejects if any fail).
 - `connect(options)` instantiates `BatchMockCollector` and waits for the WebSocket connection to open.

 Each class accepts logger overrides, timeout tweaks, and other ergonomics surfaced in the technical design.